 Support with screening

-RI MomsPRN can support you and your practice through educational presentations and trainings.
+RI MomsPRN can support you and your practice through educational presentations and training.
 If you would like to request an in-person presentation or training, please contact email@example.com.

 Providers and/or their support staff can call RI MomsPRN at (401) 430-2800, Monday through Friday 8 a.m. to 4 p.m., excluding holidays.
 In the rare event that we are on the line assisting another provider when you call, please leave a message with your name and callback phone number and your call will be returned promptly.